listguy/Chat-App-Template/README.md

 2. Create a GET "/messages" endpoint that responds all the existing messages.

 3. Create a POST "/messages" endpoint that adds a new message to the exciting messages array.
 The message will be inside the body of the request.
+The end Point should respond back the string 'sent'.

 ## Requirements Client: